 I am definitely a fan of a slow cooked soup that extracts all the flavor of the chicken and the richness of the bones.
 On the other hand I am also an impatient chef, so I come up with creative ways to speed up the process without compromising on flavor.

 This soup uses chicken broth along with boneless skinless chicken to assure that the soup has plenty of savory chicken goodness but doesn’t take hours of simmering.
 The chicken breast is cooked in the soup pot then removed to make the soup base.
-The flavor from that cooked chicken will be incorporated into the liquid.
+The flavor from the cooked chicken will be incorporated into the liquid.

 The recipe calls for low-sodium chicken broth, My preferred brand is Imagine Foods.
-Since the level of salt in different brands varies quite a bit, I do not give an exact amount of salt.
+Since the level of salt in different brands varies quite a bit, I do not give an exact amount.
 Also, if you use a vegan butter substitute, those are often very salty.
 Earth Balance makes an unsalted vegan butter but it’s not easy to find.
 So once the soup is cooked, you’ll start by adding a little salt and then taste.
 If needed, add more salt a couple of pinches at a time.

 Gluten-Free Cream of Chicken Soup